A.J. Pollock Player Props: Mariners vs. Yankees

-Tuesday, A.J.
-Pollock and the Seattle Mariners square off against the New York Yankees and Nestor Cortes Jr., with the first pitch at 9:40 PM ET.
+A.J.
+Pollock -- with a slugging percentage of .200 in his past 10 games, including no homers) -- will be in action for the Seattle Mariners against the New York Yankees, with Clarke Schmidt on the mound, on May 31 at 9:40 PM ET.

-He is back in action for the first time since May 30, when he went 2-for-3 against the Athletics.
+In his previous game he had a hitless showing (0-for-2) against the Yankees.

 A.J.
 Pollock Game Info & Props vs. the Yankees